 Actually, bit of a sidenote here, you can all have all of this for free.
 For reasons which I expound on elsewhere, I believe Intellectual Property as a concept to be (to infringe on one of Shad’s favorite phrases) a “load of bull”.
 I consider everything I create, and everything I know, to be entirely and forever free of intellectual property restrictions of any kind.
 If Shad (or anyone else) wants to use any of the ideas I’ve described here, I actively encourage it.
 Don’t feel guilty that you didn’t come up with it yourself.
 Don’t imagine that I did it ex nihilo either.
 We all learn from each other, and we are all inspired, to varying degrees, by God.

-Speaking of God, the Light has a significant cultural and religious place in Everfall for reasons that I’ll go into more later on.
-But For now I’m going to use it as a segue to talk about the effect of a motionless Sun on architecture.
+Speaking of God, The Light, deeply rooted in Everfall’s culture and religion, serves as a segue to discuss the architectural impact of a stationary Sun.
 On Earth, building design has to accommodate a lot of variables.
 Changing temperature with the seasons, changing winds and precipitation with the weather, and changing illumination through the day and night.
 But in Everfall, none of these appear to change in the slightest.
 The temperature appears stable (though there is a mention of a “bad winter” it’s not at all clear what that means in this setting), there’s no reason for the winds to alter, and to top it all off the sun doesn’t move!

 Given these conditions, buildings could be constructed to have an ideal temperature simply by adjusting the blinds, and have a roof facing the unchanging direction of the winds.
 As with the tropical tone that seems appropriate for the animals, I think “jungle hut” would be much more appropriate than the “stone” and “brick” buildings we read of in SotC.
 With a constant sun angle, earth-bermed buildings would be easy to illuminate, and much better insulated than the masonry structures that seem prevalent in the setting.
 I’ll go into emergent city planning in the section on Shades, but as with nearly all the aspects of this setting, there seems to be far too little thought put into the implications of a motionless Sun.

-As for technology, well, the text describes that they know how to make lenses and mirrors.
+Technologically speaking, the text notes their proficiency in crafting lenses and mirrors.
 With a static sun, a solar furnace would be trivial to construct.
 Every home would have one for fuel-less cooking.
 If you need more heat in your home?
 Mirrors!
 Want a mine illuminated, or have a dark corner in your house (which could be deadly as I’ll examine below)?
 Mirrors!
 People would use them all over the place!
 We don’t do this in real life because the sun is down half the time, and even when its up it’s always moving.
 But in Everfall?
 Mirrors are THE no-brainer technology.

-It gets even crazier when you recall that Darkstone exists in this setting.
+Recall the existence of Darkstone in this context—it adds another layer of intrigue.
 Want to burn down a city?
 Put a bunch of darkstone anchored mirrors in the sky.
 Why put Sunstones that burn out on your darkstone powered flying ship when you can use mirrors?
 Want to accelerate a darkstone sled to incredible speeds?
 Set up a sky road with mirrors!
 Need something lifted?
 Put a mirror on the bottom of a chunk of darkstone.
 None of these things are explicitly described as not happening, but as nearly all the Darkstone technology we hear about in the book works through the use of Sunstones instead of mirrors, I feel safe in asserting that Shad didn’t have solar mirrors in mind when he wrote SotC.

-So, this is kind of interesting, because so far the things that set Everfall apart from reality have all been in the setting.
+Intriguingly, Everfall’s distinction from reality primarily lies in its setting.
 That’s unusual!
 Most of the time, fantasy settings have fantasy “races” of nearly human creatures on a very earth-like planet.
 But here we have a very non-earthlike setting (and even less earthlike if we draw better conclusions about the implications) without a fantasy race in sight.
 It’s just humans all the way.
 Zombies count as humans, right?
 They don’t reproduce, and they don’t need to eat.
 And Everfall has its own version of zombies called:

 The first power is the ability to live forever without food or water (and I presume they can live without air as well, but that’s not made clear).
 I think they don’t need food anyway.
 Blackbeard “feeds” stuff to a couple of shade, but do they need food, or just kill things you throw to them?
 In any case, a foe that doesn’t need to eat and who lives forever kind of limits your options to defeat them.
 You can’t starve them out, and you can’t just wait for them to get old and die.
 It seems like if the Shade were at all intelligent they would barricade themselves underground, fortifying their position until they were basically impossible to dig out.

 Then there’s the normal superpowers, flight, super strength and toughness, darkvision.
 They also can develop a bunch of conventionally “evil” powers like killing plants, raising zombies, and causing fear.
 That’s a pretty formiddible creature!
-Plus, since they absorb light around them, all they have to do to reproduce is stand next to you for long enough.
+Coupled with their ability to absorb light around them, all they have to do to reproduce is stand next to you for long enough.
 Seems OP.